 There is a risk that each scheme will develop its own proprietary API/model, leading to fragmentation that inhibits the emergence of common solutions and creates excess complexity for institutions that participate in multiple schemes.

-The EPC, with the Verification Of Payee (VOP) scheme, aims to standardise a set of rules and practices to support payment service providers (PSPs) in the Single Euro Payments Area (SEPA) that will be required to comply with legal obligations on the verification of a payee in the case of credit transfers as outlined in the proposed EU Instant Payments Regulation (IPR) amending the SEPA Regulation.
+The EPC, with the Verification Of Payee (VOP) scheme, aims to standardise a set of rules and practices to support payment service providers (PSPs) in the Single Euro Payments Area (SEPA) that will be required to comply with legal obligations on the verification of a payee in the case of credit transfers as outlined in the EU Instant Payments Regulation (IPR) amending the SEPA Regulation (8 April 2024).

 This new development proposes a baseline standard model for any such scheme with the aim of reducing industry fragmentation, ensuring interoperability and encouraging the development of high quality, standard implementations benefiting the whole financial community.
 It will also further facilitate fraud prevention.

 The submitting organizations acknowledge the existence of a Business Justification in a similar domain submitted by NACHA/Afinis (link) for account pre-validation for US ACH payments.
-The international and cross-border scope of the present BJ, and the support for direct debit as well as credit transfer scenarios, necessitates elements not found in the NACHA/Afinis proposal, and NACHA has expressed a preference to continue with their exiting scope.
+The international and cross-border scope of the present BJ, and the support for direct debit as well as credit transfer scenarios, necessitates elements not found in the NACHA/Afinis proposal, and NACHA has expressed a preference to continue with their existing scope.
 So, the submitting organizations propose that both initiatives are progressed in parallel, with the possibility of convergence at a later date.

 Community of users and benefits: